 Besides all the benefits you’ve heard already, there’s an added bonus in producing top-quality content about your school.
 This is known as Search Engine Optimization (SEO).

 Having all this content that’s shared, read, and linked to, you can help your website drive organic traffic.
 What many schools don’t know is that sometimes your site may not appear on top of search results even when searching the actual school’s name!

 Go ahead and check the results yourself.
 Google your school name and see who’s #1?

-Quite often big names such as privateschoolreview.com, niche.com, glassdoor.com, noodle.com, greatschools.org, schooldigger.com, yelp.com, Edmodo.com, can steal your place.
+Quite often big names such as privateschoolreview.com, niche.com, glassdoor.com, noodle.com, greatschools.org, schooldigger.com, yelp.com, and Edmodo.com, can steal your place.
 Thanks to SEO, you can win it back.